I Like To Move It -- Computation Instead of Data in the Brain: Communication-Efficient Algorithms

 \subsection{Approximation of firing rates}

-Besides the formation of synapses, the second bottleneck in the simulation is the exchange of spikes.
-Whenever a neuron spikes, this action potential travels through its axon across a synapse to the dendrites of other neurons, which then receive the spike as input in the next simulation step.
-This is---strictly speaking---not an all-to-all communication, as neurons have a fixed number of partners no matter how many neurons take part in the simulation, yet in practice, this becomes an all-to-all communication between the MPI ranks involved because a neuron usually maintains connections to so many other neurons (around a thousand) that it needs to talk to the majority of MPI ranks.
+Beyond synapse formation, the second major bottleneck in the simulation is spike exchange.
+When a neuron spikes, the action potential travels through its axon across synapses to other neurons' dendrites, which then receive the spike as input in the next simulation step.
+Strictly speaking, this is not all-to-all communication, as neurons have a fixed number of partners regardless of total neuron count.
+However, in practice, this becomes all-to-all communication among involved MPI ranks because neurons typically maintain connections to thousands of other neurons, requiring communication with most MPI ranks.

 Any standard neuron model is \textit{time-critical} concerning the received spiking times, i.e., the state transitions $s_0 \xrightarrow[\text{spike}]{\text{receives}} s_1 \xrightarrow[\text{no spike}]{\text{receives}} s_2$ and $s_0 \xrightarrow[\text{no spike}]{\text{receives}} s_1' \xrightarrow[\text{spike}]{\text{receives}} s_2'$ result in different ending states.
 Only for the most fundamental state transitions would $s_2 = s_2'$ hold (e.g., simple combinations of minimum, sum, maximum, ...), although even in such cases, $s_1$ and $s_1'$ need not be equal.
 In general, state transitions with different numbers of spikes result in different ending states as well.